ignacya/FlySearch/README.md

 cp .env-example .env
 ```

-You will need to edit the `.env` file so that it contains your local variables (mainly API keys).
+You will need to edit the `.env` file so that it contains your local variables (e.g. API keys and URLs).

 ### Benchmark binaries

 FlySearch will automatically download Unreal Engine binaries on Linux.
-We do not provide pre-compiled simulator for other platforms, so you will need to build it yourself.
+We do not provide pre-compiled simulator for other platforms, so you will need to build it yourself (see documentation).

 ## Running FlySearch